Skip to Content

 • Place eggs in a single layer on the trivet in an Instant Pot and add 1 cup of water.

-• Next, add the cooked eggs to an ice bath for another 5 minutes.
+• Then, transfer the eggs to an ice bath in a mixing bowl for 5 minutes.

 Notes